-The therapy being considered is the use of pneumatic compression pumps on the trunk and/or chest, as well as the limb.
+The therapy being considered is the use of pneumatic compression pumps on the limb and chest and/or trunk.

-The following practices are currently being used to treat lymphedema: conservative therapy (e.g., exercise, compression therapy, elevation), manual lymphatic drainage, complete decongestive therapy, and pneumatic compression pump applied to the limb only.
+The following practices are currently being used to treat lymphedema: conservative therapy (eg, exercise, compression therapy, elevation), manual lymphatic drainage, complete decongestive therapy, and pneumatic compression pump applied to the limb only.

-The general outcomes of interest are symptoms, change in disease status, functional outcomes (e.g., range of motion), and quality of life (e.g., ability to conduct activities of daily living).
+The general outcomes of interest are symptoms, change in disease status, functional outcomes (eg, range of motion), and quality of life (eg, ability to conduct activities of daily living).
 Limb volume and limb circumference are also commonly reported outcomes.